fbpx

 Final Assessment

 The final exam is arguably the most important aspect of the Junior Cycle Maths syllabus.
-It is a test of your mastery of the various Learning Outcomes and counts for 90% of your final grade.

 Don’t think for a second that the grades you get in the Junior Cert don’t matter — while they don’t count towards CAO points, they may be relevant to applications for colleges in other countries, especially in the USA or even the UK.
 Furthermore, doing well in JC Maths sets you up for success in the Leaving, where it really matters.